mozilla/marketplace-frontend-docs/docs/topics/developing-components.rst

 Development and Testing Workflow
 --------------------------------

-When developing a node module, it is annoying to have to continually rebuild it or copy files back and forth between a version-tracked directory.
-``npm link`` eases this:
+When developing a node module, it is annoying to have to continually rebuild it or copy files back and forth between a version-tracked directory.  ``npm link`` eases this:

 - Go to the project directory of the node module you are developing (e.g., marketplace-gulp)
 - Run ``npm link`` to create a global link
 - Go to the project directory of the frontend project you want test it with (e.g., fireplace)
 - Run ``npm link <PACKAGE_NAME>`` to link-install the package

 Then changes are made in the node module's project directory will be reflected within the frontend project it is being tested with.

+Currently, ``marketplace-gulp`` has issues with this since Gulp does not play well with ``npm link`` when requiring other Gulpfiles.

 Updating a Module
 -----------------

 When pushing an update for a module:

-- Bump the version in ``package.json`` (e.g., *1.5.2* to *1.5.3*)
+- Bump the version in ``package.json`` (e.g., *1.5.2* to *1.6.0*)
 - Commit and push to Github (i.e., ``git push origin master``)
 - Run ``npm publish`` to publish it to npm